alexandermueller/RestoreDates/README.md

-Next it iterates through all the image files in the current dir, updating the rolling timestamp to the current file's taken date if the file is a regular image file, otherwise setting the current (stitched) image file's taken date (and all other timestamps if possible) to the rolling timestamp's date (+1 second.)
+Next it iterates through all the image files in the current dir, updating the rolling timestamp to the current file's taken date if the file is a regular image file, otherwise setting the current (stitched) image file's taken date (and all other timestamps if possible) to the rolling timestamp's date (after adding one second to the rolling counter, which prevents any other stitched images that come directly afterward from having the same times and messing up the ordering.)

 The exact timestamp is not really necessary here for me, I just wanted to keep the correct ordering when exporting them into Google Photos.